 is accepted on a first come first serve basis, spaces

-For our 2017 summer camps, we invite YOUTH in ages 12-15 to participate in the program for FREE!
+For our 2017 fall sessions, we invite YOUTH in ages 12-15 and ages 16-18 to participate in the program for FREE!

 Students will gain valuable life and leadership skills while having fun with their peers, earning recognition and a certificate!